 Consider pardoning a turkey and opt for a meatless Thanksgiving.
 With more people choosing to forgo meat on certain days—or entirely—a meatless Thanksgiving could be a new tradition that allows you talk to your children about the things you value, like a healthy family and a healthy planet.
 A delicious vegetable lasagna made from seasonal vegetables will make everyone forget about turkey as they ask for seconds.
 Well, it probably depends on the family but you get the idea.
 And there are so many great holiday meatless dishes to choose from these days.
 You can surely find something for everyone.

-Pass on the Canned Cranberries
+And Consider Passing on the Canned Cranberries

 Have you read your canned cranberry sauce label?
 If you haven’t, you might want to take a minute to investigate.
 Unless you are purchasing a specialty or organic sauce, most likely, high fructose corn syrup ranks high on the ingredient list.
 After taking such great care with your Thanksgiving meal, why invite this artificial sweetener to the table?
 There are many delicious cranberry recipes out there with all sorts of flavorful add ins that run the gamut from classic to exotic.
 No one will miss the can when these cranberries are passed around the table.